IlarionHalushka/ilarionhalushka.github.io/_posts/2020-06-12-How-To-Choose-Between-Multiple-Job-Offers.markdown

 &nbsp;&nbsp;&nbsp; I suggest you to make a thorough research on the companies that you are considering as the next work place.

-We spend half of our conscious life at work, so it's better to spend a few extra days analysing options and making sure it's the right decision.
+&nbsp;&nbsp;&nbsp;  We spend half of our conscious life at work, so it's better to spend a few extra days analysing options and making sure it's the right decision.

 **The right decision at the right time upon your choice can make your life like flowers; otherwise, it will be as thorns.
 The first one you will enjoy, and the other one you have to bear.**
 © Ehsan Sehgal